stryker-mutator/stryker-js/README.md

 }
 ```

 As you can see, the config file is *not* a simple JSON file.
-It should be a common js (a.k.a. npm) module.
+It should be a common js (a.k.a. node) module.
 You might recognize this way of working from the karma test runner.

 Make sure you *at least* specify the `files` and the `testRunner` options when mixing the config file and/or command line options.

 ## Command-line interface
 Stryker can also be installed, configured and run using the [Stryker-CLI](https://github.com/stryker-mutator/stryker-cli).
 If you plan on using Stryker in more projects, the Stryker-CLI is the easiest way to install, configure and run Stryker for your project.

 You can install the Stryker-CLI using: